 The Rautahat District Court on Friday has sent Nepali Congress (NC) leader Mohammad Aftab Alam to prison during the trial of the murder case.

-A bench of Justice Deepak Dhakal has sent Alam, who lost the status of lawmaker after the criminal case was lodged, to jail until the cort decides on the case, according to senior advocate Raman Shrestha who pleaded on behalf of Alam.
+A bench of Justice Deepak Dhakal has sent Alam, who lost the status of lawmaker after the criminal case was lodged, to jail until the court decides on the case, according to senior advocate Raman Shrestha who pleaded on behalf of Alam.

 Bail hearing in the murder case against Aftab Alam started at the Rautahat District Court on November 7.